-However, Numsa deputy general secretary Karl Cloete lashed out at these detractors yesterday, saying it was a long standing practice among Cosatu affiliates to help others financially.
+However, Numsa deputy general secretary Karl Cloete lashed out at these detractors on Wednesday, saying it was a long standing practice among Cosatu affiliates to help others financially.

 “We are not doing this to buy people.
 We have a resolution if things don’t work in Cosatu, we are moving on.
 This is in the spirit of unity,” he said.

 In March, SACP deputy general secretary Jeremy Cronin made public that Numsa was paying the affiliation fees of some of its allies, saying the only thing keeping this bloc together was money and a mission to save Zwelinzima Vavi, who was suspended at the time.

 Now a group, whose leader includes Sifiso Maphumulo, a Numsa member and former shop steward at Toyota in KwaZulu-Natal, is demanding to know what the union is doing with its money.

 “Cosatu has seen affiliates who were battling to pay their affiliation fees becoming part of letter writers to Cosatu calling for the Special National Congress.
 Can it be true that Numsa resources were used to help those affiliates to be up to date to join the ‘fight’ against Cosatu,” a letter to Numsa general secretary Irvin Jim reads.